jadecobra/python_tdd_exercises/source/ModuleNotFoundError.rst

    import module_98
    import module_99

-If you left ``pytest-watch`` running from :doc:`How I setup a Test Driven Development Environment` you should see something like the following in your terminal
+If you left ``pytest-watch`` running from :doc:`Setup a Test Driven Development Environment` you should see something like the following in your terminal

 .. code-block:: python